dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - Reveals mistakes in Design/Development (If some features are difficult/complex to write test cases - simplify functionality and logic)
 - In the longer run, Automated Unit Testing acts as documentation fo application functionality

 1.8.
-Do I need Automated testing?
+Do I need Automated testing
 ---------------------
 1.8.
 Real-time testing scenarios
 ---------------------